Who qualifies for a TN Visa?

 Under the North American Free Trade Agreement (NAFTA) a citizen of Canada or Mexico may work in TN Visa status in a professional occupation in the U.S. provided that:

-The category “Professionals Under the North American Free Trade Agreement” is available only to Citizens of Canada.
+The category “Professionals Under the North American Free Trade Agreement” is available only to Citizens of Canada and Mexico.

-1) the profession is on the NAFTA list,
+1) the profession is on the NAFTA list (see below),

 2) the alien possesses the specific criteria for that profession,

 3) the prospective position requires someone in that professional capacity and

 4) the alien is going to work for a U.S. employer.

 You are required to have earned an actual 4 year bachelor’s degree in order to qualify for TN status.